SAKryukov/vscode-extensible-markdown/docs/index.md

 *{Request for Comments}RFC*
 ```

-*Note: abbreviations always work for the generated HTML document in a Web browser, but not always in the VSCode preview.
-I think this is a specific bug of VSCode or the embedded version of Markdown-it.*

 ### Replacements

 Some combinations of characters are replaced with important characters not represented on most keyboards.